blackat/presentations/docs/angular-ivy/md-files/03-ivy-goals-description.md

 - The `@angular/core` framework is three-shakeable.
 - View Engine `Map<Component, ComponentFactory>` is not tree-shakable.
 - In Ivy every component **is its own factory**.

-## Bundle size

-- *Metric:* HelloWorld application is ~4.5kB, ~2.7kB with Closure Compiler.
-- Angular Elements can be bundled more efficiently.
-- Ivy is ready for future bundler/optimizer.

 ## 2. Incremental Compilation